Booplicate/example-api/README.md

 # [example-api](https://github.com/Booplicate/example-api) - an example API

-The code in this repository is for education purposes only.
-An example on how to create a RESTfull service using `FastAPI` and `PostgreSQL`.
+The code in this repository is for educational purposes only.
+An example on how to create a RESTful service using `FastAPI` and `PostgreSQL`.

 ### Environment variables: